What Are Chronic Hiccups?

 FACT

-Home maneuvers such as scares or drinking water upside down may work for acute hiccups, but are ineffective for chronic hiccups that result from underlying pathology.
+Home remedies such as scaring someone or drinking water upside down may work for acute hiccups, but are ineffective for chronic hiccups caused by underlying pathology.

 MYTH